Oakley Hall III: Career

 In 1976, Hall co-founded Lexington Conservatory Theatre, located in the Catskills town of Lexington, NY.

 In 1977, his play Mike Fink was read at the New York Shakespeare Festival for producer Joseph Papp.
 It starred Mandy Patinkin, William Hurt and Glenn Close among others, and was directed by future Capital Repertory Theatre producing artistic director Peter Clough.

 That same year, Hall received a grant from the National Endowment for the Arts.

-In 1976–1977 Hall translated and adapted Alfred Jarry's bizarrely comic and revolutionary 1896 French play Ubu Roi (called Ubu Rex) and its sequels, and directed them in New York City Off-Off-Broadway and at the Lexington Conservatory Theatre.
+Hall made a lifelong study of the pre-surrealist playwright Alfred Jarry, and translated several of Jarry's plays from the original French.
+In 1976–1977 he translated and adapted Jarry's bizarrely comic and revolutionary 1896 French play Ubu Roi (which Jarry titled Ubu Rex) and its sequels, and directed them in New York City Off-Off-Broadway and also at the Lexington Conservatory Theatre.
 The adaptations starred Richard Zobel, who also produced the play and created the masks for it.

 Hall's 1978 play Beatrice (Cenci) and the Old Man, with its challenging, dark humor and incestual subtext, received mostly positive reviews but has not been produced again. "...perversely and engagingly humorous," according to critic Dan DiNicola. "[It] deserves serious and intelligent consideration as a work of both potential and merit."

 In 1979, Lexington Conservatory premiered his play Grinder's Stand, a historical drama written in blank verse exploring the mysterious death of Meriwether Lewis.
 Directed by Peter Clough, the show starred Court Miller, Michael J. Hume, Richard Zobel, Sofia Landon Geier, Richard E. Council, Red Sutton and Bruce Bouchard.
 "If you care, really care, about theater you will get to Lexington to see Grinder's Stand between now and Sunday," said critic Dan DiNicola.
 "More than any other new play I have seen, it has the potential to become a richly significant piece of American drama."

 The publication of Otis Bigelow's play The Prevalence of Mrs. Seal is dedicated to Hall.